The Difference Between Harassment And Assault

 People often use the terms “sexual harassment” and “sexual assault” interchangeably.
 However, harassment and assault differ in important ways and, depending on the circumstances, require different legal approaches to address.

-The attorneys at Susan Fuller & Associates, P.C., offer support and legal counsel to victims of harassment and assault.
+The attorneys at Fuller & Ahern, P.C. offer support and legal counsel to victims of harassment and assault.
 We know that no legal action will fully erase the pain of such experiences.
 But we’re here to listen, to offer guidance and to do everything in our power to obtain some measure of justice.

 With offices in Parker, we serve throughout Colorado.